linux-system-roles/network/README.md

 #### `type: wireless`

-The `wireless` type supports WPA-PSK (password) authentication, WPA-EAP (802.1x) authentication, and Enhanced Open (OWE).
+The `wireless` type supports WPA-PSK (password) authentication, WPA-EAP (802.1x) authentication, WPA3-Personal SAE (password) authentication and Enhanced Open (OWE).

 `nm` (NetworkManager) is the only supported `network_provider` for this type.